NotBrianZach/bza/README.md

   - maybe someone should make a LLM version that is way better and works 99% of the time lol (that would be good enough for us)

 ## TODO Read Markdown
-- to read the markdown
+- to read the markdown we use ink-mde

 TODO